davidackerman/EM_aligner/README.md

 - 	Install Renderer and point-match services and dependencies as indicated above
 -	Ingest image metadata:
 	-	See rules and assumptions for tile-spec ingestion (coming soon)
--	Run montage of every section (same z-coordinate value)
+-	Run montage of every section (tiles with same z-coordinate value)
 -	Run rough alignment of montage collection
 -	Run point-match generation across layers (point out locations in the code for custom point-match generation).
 -	Run full volume solve